 Thus, it’s really a wonderful story to tell.

-12 Interesting Ways on How to Capture Your Students’ Attention Through Storytelling
+13 Best Tips for Teachers: How to Capture Your Students’ Attention Through Storytelling

 1. Illuminate Essential Characters

 Take care of the people in the story.
-Since they are the doers or the multidimensional beings in the story, amplifying their worth through your techniques will indeed make students pay attention until the end.
+Since they are the doers or multidimensional beings in the story, amplifying their worth through your techniques will indeed make students pay attention until the end.
 Make each essential character exciting.

-The analysis of the characters alone can make students take a careful step of reflection.
+The analysis of the characters alone can make students take a careful step toward reflection.
 Since storytelling is a great opportunity to relay information in a cool way, I make it a point that each major character leaves an incredible mark.
 That is why my young learners always want to become the protagonist in every way.
 It means that you are influencing their behavior in a subtle way.

 Just remember, the characters, whether from fiction or non-fiction, make the story meaningful and good.
 Our students can learn from them.